vantagemods/editor-skeleton/README.md

 Before releasing, make sure you run `npm run build` and commit your `scripts` folder to GitHub.
 If you plan to publish to [npm](https://www.npmjs.com/), this step isn't necessary.

-**If you are releasing an updated trainer, make sure you increase the version number in the `package.json` file.**
+**If you are releasing an updated editor, make sure you increase the version number in the `package.json` file and verify that the `vantage` property fields are filled out correctly.**

 ### Releasing on GitHub